(First published on Urban Times on 17th Aug 2011)

-This is an extraordinary step, if you stop and think about it, whatever your political disposition.
-I mean, when you hear it from the horse’s mouth, it’s hard to argue back, throwing ideology, theory, and bias right out the window.
+This is an extraordinary step, if you think about it, whatever your political disposition.
+I mean, when you hear it from the horse’s mouth, it’s hard to argue back.
+Ideology, theory, and bias go right out the window.
 Thank you Mr. Buffett for clearing the air on the mega-rich tax issue in a way only a mega-rich person could.

 Strange how loony-ism has weaved its way into mainstream politics.
-People are suddenly seeing barbarians everywhere, crying wolf left, left and left.
+Americans are seeing barbarians everywhere, crying wolf left, left and left.

-The saddest part is that there is logic in some of these libertarian cries, including the need to shrink government (budget and scope), the right for individual States to administer themselves without Federal interference, and the dangers inherent in wanton debt economics and federal banking politics.
-But the anti-leviathan cause has been glazed in so much fanaticism and anger that its merits are hardly discernible anymore.
+The saddest part is that there’s logic and merit in some of these libertarian cries, including the need to shrink government (budget and scope), the right for individual States to administer themselves without Federal interference (yes indeed!), and the dangers inherent in wanton debt economics and federal banking politics.
+But the anti-leviathan cause prompts so much fanaticism and anger that its merits are hardly discernible.
 Shame to the Tea Party politicos for having hijacked and tainted an otherwise substantial call to reason.

-Fortunately we need not address the globe’s major economic and political problems based on the ideologies and righteousness of these partisan demagogues anymore.
+Fortunately we needn’t address the globe’s major economic and political problems based on the ideologies and righteousness of these partisan demagogues, not now.
 Warren Buffett has re-framed the issue in terms of common sense, seizing the initiative as well as the moment.
-He has asked to be taxed, not because Keynesian economic policies are right, but because the situation demands it.
+He asks to be taxed, not because Keynesian economic policies are right, but because the situation demands it.
 Because he doesn’t mind.
 He doesn’t care.
 It won’t affect his business, he claims, or his investments, or his quality of life, if done wisely and with discretion.
-Applied temporarily and on a pragmatic basis, and in addition to all the other measures needed to be taken right now – entitlement cuts, small- and medium-sized business stimulation and incentives, payroll tax-cuts extensions – the economy may start getting itself back on track.
-We shall be all the better for it, all of us.
+Applied temporarily and on a pragmatic basis, and in addition to all the other measures on the horizon – entitlement cuts, small- and medium-sized business stimulation and incentives, payroll tax-cuts extensions – the economy can get back on track.
+We’ll be better off for it, all of us, Americans or not.

-Of course the important word here is crack.
+The important word here is crack.
 Not wanton lashing or habitual beating.
 Make a note, please.
 Let those in charge not get carried away.
 Let them keep in mind that increased tax rates would be a temporary measure that would work only if applied temporarily and with prudence.
 Institutionalize tax hikes at any level, on either rich or poor or the middle class, and you transfer power from the individual to the politicos and their committees.
-A look at the debt ceiling crisis and the Congressional bickering that took place in July and August is enough to remind us that legislators cannot handle such power.
-Nor should they, for it is too easy to merge economic policy and resolute leadership with self-interested rhetoric, leading to populism, deadlock, unworkable compromise, and, inevitably, decline.
+A look at the debt ceiling crisis and the Congressional bickering that took place in July and August is enough to remind us that legislators can’t handle such power.
+Nor should they – it’s too easy to merge economic policy and resolute leadership with self-interested rhetoric.
+The approach would lead to populism, deadlock, unworkable compromise, and, inevitably, decline.

 Enter Buffett’s call.
 The claim has been made and the piñata has been broken.
 Those listening to him ought to take heed and not carve their teeth too sharp, ideologues most of all.
-This is an offer of reason and common sense amidst the craziness surrounding the tax issue by a person who can afford, and doesn’t mind to offer, a larger contribution to the vexed economy in a time of deep crisis, for the duration of the recovery process, with the aim to make the recovery possible.
-It is not a legitimization of heavy and wanton taxation, nor is it a step toward socialism, nor an invitation to the state to go berserk on its citizens’ wallets.
-So long as a spike in taxes on the rich remains a temporary measure – as opposed to a fixed and permanent one – Buffett’s call seems difficult to argue against.
+This is an offer of reason and common sense amidst the craziness surrounding the tax issue by a person who can afford, and doesn’t mind to offer, a larger contribution to the vexed economy during a time of crisis, for the duration of the recovery process, with the aim to make the recovery possible.
+It’s not a legitimization of heavy and wanton taxation, nor is it a step toward socialism, nor an invitation to the state to go berserk on citizens’ wallets.
+So long as a spike in taxes on the rich remains a temporary measure – as opposed to a fixed and permanent one – Buffett’s call is hard to resist.
 Unless of course you’re a mega-rich person with no trust or respect for those siphoning your rightfully-earned money away.